EyoualA/DataAnalysis_project1/README.md

 <h1>Hi, I'm Eyoual Asefa <br/><a href="https://github.com/joshmadakor1">Programmer</a>, <a href="https://www.linkedin.com/in/EyoualAsefa/">SSIS DEVELOPER</a>,

-<h2>👨‍💻 Working as a Software Developer :</h2>
+<h2>👨‍💻 Working as a Data Analyst :</h2>

-- <b>Business Analyst summary</b>
+- <b>Data Analys summary</b>
-  -Insightful Business Analyst known high productivity and eﬀicient task completion.
+  -Insightful Data Analyst known high productivity and eﬀicient task completion.
 Possess specialized skills in data analysis, process improvement, and project management.
 Excel in critical thinking, communication, and problem-solving to deliver eﬀective solutions.
 Committed to leveraging these abilities for success in challenging business environments.